laravel/browser-kit-testing/README.md

 `->assertSessionHasErrors($bindings = [], $format = null);`  |  Assert that the session has errors bound.
 `->assertHasOldInput();`  |  Assert that the session has old input.
 `->assertSessionMissing($key);`  |  Assert that the session is missing a given key.

+## Contributing

+Thank you for considering contributing to the BrowserKit Testing.
+You can read the contribution guide [here](.github/CONTRIBUTING.md).

+## Code of Conduct

+In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](.github/CODE_OF_CONDUCT.md).

+## Security Vulnerabilities

+Please review [our security policy](https://github.com/laravel/browser-kit-testing/security/policy) on how to report security vulnerabilities.

 ## License